FilWisher/lurker/README.md

 # lurker
 a short excursion into writing daemonized unix processes that can communicate with named pipes

+After some experimentation and research, it turns out FIFOs are good for sending messages into a process but if you want a response, you need a new FIFO.
+Juggling FIFOs with multiple clients is insane so onto [UNIX DOMAIN SOCKETS](https://github.com/FilWisher/ding)!

 ## huh?
 Some programs run as processes in the background.
 We need a way of communicating with these processes.
 We can do this by writing to and reading from named pipes.